AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 ![foldLeft subtraction commutativity](foldleft_subtraction_commutativity.png){: w="500"}

 Well, we were but the `f` in this case swapped the order of operands.
-This means that `f` affects the result of operations that are non-commutative, like subtraction or string concatenation.
+This means that `f` affects the result of non-commutative operations, like subtraction or string concatenation.
 Even when we know that we cannot freely swap the operands here, it's hard to predict the result without analyzing the expression tree.
 There we have it, our first caveat of folds!